The following sections describe the currently known issues in SaltStack Config version 8.3.0.

 If you find nothing after running this command, then this issue does not apply to you.
 If you do see a response, it means you have enabled

 sseapi_cluster_idand your master does not appear in the report.
-If this node is not in a cluster, you can safely comment the configuration out and restart your salt-master.
+If this node is not in a cluster, you can safely comment the configuration out and restart the Salt master service.
 However, if your master is operating in a cluster, you must not change this setting.

-- It is recommended SaltStack Comply and SaltStack Protect assessments and remediations are run weekly or biweekly for target groups greater than 1,000 minions.
+- It is recommended SaltStack SecOps compliance and vulnerability assessments and remediations are run weekly or biweekly for target groups greater than 1,000 minions.
 If run more frequently, the results table will quickly consume all available disk space.

-- In the Enterprise Console, SaltStack Protect does not show any minions included in a newly-created policy until you have run the first assessment.
+- In the SaltStack Config user interface, SaltStack SecOps newly-created vulnerability policies do not show any minions until you have run the first assessment.

-- A SaltStack Protect security policy’s Advisories tab does not show vulnerabilities that have been remediated.
-To view remediated advisories, go to the policy’s Minions tab, select a remediated minion, and then select the Last Remediation tab to verify the minion was remediated.
+- A SaltStack SecOps vulnerability security policy’s Advisories tab does not show vulnerabilities that have been remediated.
+To view remediated advisories, go to the policy’s Targets tab, select a remediated minion, and then select the Last Remediation tab to verify the minion was remediated.

 - Remediating vulnerabilities on a minion might not result in any changes to the minion if the operating system has not yet provided updated packages required to remediate the vulnerability.
 In these cases, the remediation job returns successfully, but the vulnerabilities have not been remediated.